kyleochata/hypotest/README.md

 - numpy for math operations
 - seaborn for data visualization
 - matplotlib for data visualization
 - plotly.express for data visualization
+- statsmodels for statistical analysis
 - sklearn for machine learning & machine-learning pipeline related functions

 ## Findings